lincolnwisely/sw_jewelry/README.md

-# Sharon Wisely Jewelry - Monorepo
+# SW Jewelry - Monorepo

-A full-stack e-commerce application for Sharon Wisely Jewelry with React frontend and Express API backend.
+A full-stack e-commerce application for SW Jewelry with React frontend and Express API backend.

 ## Project Structure